As the new millennium dawned, PepsiCo endeavored to create an entirely new soda to appeal to teenagers.

 By the end, over one hundred distinct flavor concoctions had been evaluated in extensive sensory testing.
 Focus groups were launched, marketing studies compiled, until finally, a single flavor emerged that stirred the imagination for its potential popular appeal.

-To this day, the exact formula remains a closely guarded trade secret.
+The formula still remains a trade secret.

 The juice alchemists had succeeded in their philosopher's stone—a new flavor that would transform the cola realm.
 And so out of the flavor labs emerged the lifeblood of Pepsi Blue, that distinctive, mythical fluid which earned its fascinating story in soda pop history.